rythei/PersonalSiteWorking/index.md

 I love to travel and spend as much time outdoors as possible.
 I always take my camera with me wherever I go - feel free to check out some of my [photos](https://www.instagram.com/rythei).

 ## Research
 Since coming to Berkeley, I have been primarily interested in various theoretical aspects of deep learning, though lately this has mainly been focused on the question of _generalization_.
 Namely, I'm interested in when and how we can fit extremely complicated and expressive models to data, and expect these models to perform well on new, unseen data.
-This is particularly relevant in big deep learning models which have become very popular.

 Below is a list of papers I've co-authored.